go-lang-plugin-org/go-lang-idea-plugin/README.md

 * Download and install Intellij IDEA (Ultimate or Community edition) or any other IntelliJ IDE that is build on the IDEA 133.326+ platform
-* Open the Plugins installation page: File -> Settings -> Plugins -> Available Plugins
+* Open the Plugins installation page: File -> Settings -> Plugins -> Browse Repositories...
-* Search for google go
+* Search for "golang"
 * Right click on the proper plugin and install
 * Download [latest release of the Google Go language](http://golang.org/doc/install.html).
 * Build and install it.